-If you need assistance with this or any other HR issue, please do not hesitate to contact Graham Hyslop our Business Development Manager on 0800 652 2610 / 07702 130 639 or via email email@example.com.
+If you need assistance with emergency first aid courses Scotland or any other HR issue, please do not hesitate to contact Graham Hyslop our Business Development Manager on 0800 652 2610 / 07702 130 639 or via email email@example.com.
 If you have a HR enquiry then please don’t hesitate to contact the HR Team on 0800 652 2610.

 For more information about the services that we provide at HR Services Scotland Ltd, please get in touch with us by contacting the above phone number or click here